OTUSOFE365025/project-group-17/ADD Iteration 2.md

   <tr>
     <td><strong>Operational Monitoring Module</strong></td>
     <td>
-      Provides a centralized dashboard populated with system metrics, performance indicators, and the real-time status of backend services.
-Supports system maintainers in monitoring uptime, request throughput, and potential issues.
+      This module will provide the system maintainer with a dashboard that shows real-time metrics and the current health of different parts of the application.
+This will help maintainers track performance, identify issues early, and ensure the system stays available and stable.
     </td>
     <td>UC-2</td>
   </tr>